Role

 • Cleaner navigation focused on supporting earning for new players

-Usability Testing Review and Results
+Usability testing Review

-Primary Goal — Discover an understand whether or not the new user flow provides more information to the user without sacrificing system clarity and ease.
+Primary Goal — discover an understand whether or not the new user flow provides more information to the user without sacrificing system clarity and ease.

 Methods: